 For example, suppose you need 8 TB of storage for all your files, and you want to use RAID 1 to create an exact copy of every file onto a second drive (you can use Synology’s RAID calculator to experiment with different setups).
 For this, you’d two 8 TB drives, which means you’ll need at least two hard drive bays.

 However, you also have to think about expanding in the future.
 Sure, you could replace those 8 TB drives with bigger drives, but in most cases it’s way easier to just add on another 8 TB drive.
 If you get a NAS with four drive bays instead of two, that’s much easier to do.

-If your budget allows for it, a four bay drive kind of hits the sweet spot of offering decent flexibility at a lower cost.
+If your budget allows for it, Synology’s new five-bay drive hits the sweet spot of offering vast storage, performance, and even a local backup option.

 Question Two: How Am I Going to Use my NAS?

 The second question you need to ask yourself involves thinking about what exactly you’ll be using your NAS for.
 This helps you decide which performance series to look at.